laravel/docs/pint.md

 Pint is built on top of [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer).
 Therefore, you may use any of its rules to fix code style issues in your project: [PHP-CS-Fixer Configurator](https://mlocati.github.io/php-cs-fixer-configurator).

 <a name="excluding-files-or-folders"></a>
-### Excluding Files or Folders
+### Excluding Files / Folders

-By default, Pint will inspect all `.php` files in your project except those in the vendor folder.
-If you wish to exclude more folders, you may do so by using the `exclude` configuration option:
+By default, Pint will inspect all `.php` files in your project except those in the `vendor` directory.
+If you wish to exclude more folders, you may do so using the `exclude` configuration option:

 ```json
 {